The Hilliker Curse: My Pursuit of Women by James Ellroy. (Knopf, 224 pages)

 This new book is a memoir, with the pointed subtitle: “My Pursuit of Women.”
 The “Hilliker” of the curse named in the main title is Jean Hilliker, which is the maiden name of Ellroy’s mother.
 She was murdered in 1958, when James Ellroy was ten years old.
 Months previously she had asked him whether he wanted to live with her or with his father, from whom she was divorced.
 He unhesitatingly chose his father, and she hit him.
 He wished her dead, and then, shortly, she was.
 Perhaps unsurprisingly, Ellroy identifies the resonances of this broken relationship and trauma as those which have driven his obsessive and conflicted relationships with women, both in the flesh and — maybe even more so — in his own head.

-The writing of his novels and everything else in his life (not that there seems to be much else) is merely the backdrop for the story of his pursuit of women; it is an all-consuming pursuit aimed at filling a bleeding void and finding his purpose.
+The writing of his novels and everything else in his life seems to be merely the backdrop for the story of his pursuit of women; it is an all-consuming pursuit aimed at filling a bleeding void and finding his purpose.

 In some of his fiction writing, Ellroy has adapted various iterations of a short, punchy or even clipped style, pummeling the reader with relentless action and assertion, dispensing with the cushion of literary courtesy.
 Those were books telling the fictional stories of obsessive and violent men, usually on conflicted missions of law enforcement, vengeance and desire.